Vortex stretching and anomalous dissipation for the incompressible 3D Navier-Stokes equations: Introduction

 The zeroth law of turbulence states that, in the limit of vanishing viscosity, the rate of kinetic energy dissipation for solutions to the incompressible Navier-Stokes equations becomes nonzero.
 This is one of the central ansatz of Kolmogorov's 1941 theory (\cite{K41}).
 To formulate this law, we recall the 3D incompressible Navier-Stokes equations on $\mathbb{T}^3_*:=(\mathbb{R}/2\mathbb{Z})^3$: where $\nu>0$ is the viscosity and $u^\nu : \bbT^3_* \rightarrow \bbR^3, p : \bbT^3_* \rightarrow \bbR$ denote the velocity and pressure of the fluid, respectively.
 Here $f : \bbT^3_* \rightarrow \bbR^3$ is some external force.
 Assuming that the solution is sufficiently smooth, taking the dot product of the equation with $u^\nu$ and integrating over $\bbT^3_*$ gives the energy balance The zeroth law then postulates that, under the normalization $\nrm{u_0^\nu}_{L^2} = 1$, the mean energy dissipation rate does not vanish as $\nu \rightarrow 0^+$: where $\brk{\cdot}$ usually denotes some \textit{ensemble} or long-time, space averages.
 Laboratory experiments and numerical simulations of turbulence both confirm the above zeroth law (\cite{BV,E3,KIYIU,Va}).
 See recent works of Drivas \cite{Dr} and Buckmaster-Vicol \cite{BV} for more precise formulation and developments related to the zeroth law.
 In this paper, we take $\brk{\cdot}$ to be a short-time space average, and take sequences of smooth initial data $u_0^{\nu} \in C^\infty(\bbT^3_*)$.
 Hence we may take $f \equiv 0$, and the energy balance is justified.
 However, in the short-time, a trivial version of zeroth law appears, and thus we need to avoid it carefully.
 We now explain it more precisely. {Let $H^s$ ($s\in\mathbb{R}$) be Sobolev spaces.} If we choose $\{u_{0,n}\}_n$ satisfying $\|u_{0,n}\|_{H^1}\to\infty$, and choose $T_n$ $(T_n\to 0, n\to\infty$) to be $\sup_{0<t<T_n}\nu_n\|u_{0,n}-u_{0,n}^{\nu_n}(t)\|^2_{H^1}<\epsilon$ (for sufficiently small $\epsilon>0$) with $\nu_n\approx\|u_{0,n}\|_{H^1}^{-2}$, then we have

 This is simply due to the fact that $\nu_n\approx \|u_{0,n}\|_{H^1}^{-2}$.
 Thus to consider a non-trivial zeroth law in mathematics, it is necessary to add the following condition:

 The above condition can be interpreted as occurrence of strong ``vortex-stretching".
-We shall prove a version of the zeroth law satisfying the above.
+We shall prove a version of the zeroth law satisfying the above, which implies in particular enhanced dissipation.
 We achieve this in the framework of $2+\frac{1}{2}$-dimensional flow, which we now explain.